Non-regulatory Activities

 For more information on Corporate plan reporting requirements see RMG-132 Corporate plans for Commonwealth entities.

-Entities should consider whether consultation with stakeholders relating to commercial or resource charging activities may be appropriate to undertake and what information about those.
+Entities should consider whether consultation with stakeholders relating to commercial or resource charging activities may be appropriate to undertake and what information about those activities may be appropriate to make publicly available.

 Over time, a charging activity may no longer be consistent with government policy priorities or may become inefficient.
 In such circumstances, entity staff should consider whether the activity of charging or the charge should be reviewed.